strawdynamics/drift/.github/pull_request_template.md

 ## tldr

-There are three main goals in this document, depending on the nature of your pr:
+There are three main goals in this document, depending on the nature of your PR:

 - [description](#description): please tell us about your PR
 - [checklist](#checklist): please review the checklist that is most closly related to your PR